-In addition to the many waterfalls in the Shasta Trinity National Forest, Redding seemed to be a pretty central location the Whiskeytown National Recreation Area, Lassen Volcanic National Park, and Mt Shasta.
+In addition to the many waterfalls in or near the Shasta Trinity National Forest, Redding seemed to be a pretty central location to the Whiskeytown National Recreation Area, Lassen Volcanic National Park, and Mt Shasta.

 So from the I-5 north in the town of Redding, we then took the Hwy 299 exit heading east.

 From there, we drove for about 34 miles (passing through the towns of Round Mountain and Montgomery Creek) towards a signed turnoff for Big Bend Rd on our left.

 Big Bend Road was roughly 4.5 miles or so past the turnoff for Fenders Ferry Road (which led to Potem Falls.